Home » Chaffles » Delicious Pumpkin Chaffles

 How to Make the Best Pumpkin Chaffles Ever

-Because I love making sweet chaffles with cream cheese instead of mozzarella cheese like traditional chaffles call for, I’ve purchased a handheld emersion blender to make the cream cheese work with all the other ingredients.
-Cream cheese, even when left out to soften, just doesn’t like to play.
+I love making sweet chaffles with cream cheese instead of mozzarella cheese like traditional chaffles call for.
+However, cream cheese can be challenging to work with.
+Even when you leave it out to soften, it doesn’t get super soft.
+So, I purchased a handheld immersion blender to make the cream cheese work with all the other ingredients.

-It’s difficult to get it incorporated into all the other ingredients of your chaffle so an emersion blender will make your life a whole lot easier, especially if you make lots of sweet chaffles like I do.
-Plus the whisk that my blender came with makes the best homemade whipped cream to top your chaffles from heavy cream and the tiny little milk frother is perfect for bulletproof coffee and dalgona coffee.
+It’s difficult to get it incorporated into all the other ingredients of your chaffle.
+Trust me: an immersion blender will make your life a whole lot easier, especially if you make lots of sweet chaffles like I do.
+Plus, the one I bought came with a detachable whisk attachment.
+I can use it to make the best homemade whipped cream using heavy cream.
+Then, I can top my chaffles with it.
 What a win-win piece of equipment.

 You can also use a personal blender like a Nutribullet to whip up all the ingredients if that’s what you have on hand.
-The point here is whenever working with cream cheese, you’ll need some elbow grease or electric power to get it incorporated so you don’t end up with chunks of unflavored cream cheese throughout your chaffle.
+The point here is whenever working with cream cheese, you’ll need some elbow grease or electric power to get it incorporated.
+Otherwise, you’ll end up with chunks of unflavored cream cheese throughout your chaffle.

-I also gave in and bought a Dash mini waffle maker to make the perfect round waffles of the perfect proportion.
+I also gave in and bought a Dash mini waffle maker.
+They make the perfect round waffles of the perfect proportion.
 Using my new waffle maker, I was able to get this beautiful stack of Pumpkin Chaffles.
-You like my photo skills trying to catch the syrup as it flows onto my stack?

 To make the pumpkin chaffles, I used:

-• 2 tbsp boiled pumpkin (or pumpkin puree from a can)
+• 2 tablespoons boiled pumpkin (or pumpkin puree from a can)

 • 2 large eggs

-• 1 tbsp brown sugar monk fruit sweetener
+• 1 tablespoon brown sugar monk fruit sweetener

 • pinch of salt